 How do I get started?
 Call an approved mediation center.
 The Intake Coordinator will answer your questions & help you determine whether you want to mediate.
 Part of the job of the Intake Coordinator is to contact all the people you believe should be involved in the mediation, as well as arrange a time and place to meet that is convenient for you.
 The mediators will be assigned by the mediation center and will meet at the day, time, and place that has been worked out.

 When?
-Mediation can take place anytime, before or instead of filing a lawsuit, after or before a complant or petition is filed, or after a case has been heard or dismissed.
-See "When to Mediate" for a more whimsical way to figure out if now is the right time for you.
+Mediation can take place anytime, before or instead of filing a lawsuit, after or before a complaint or petition is filed, or after a case has been heard or dismissed.